Update: Breast cancer disparities in Black Americans

 In its 2020 report, “Cancer Disparities Progress Report,” the AACR states the following:

-“Cancer health disparities are adverse differences between certain population groups in cancer measures such as number of new cases, number of deaths, cancer-related health complications, survivorship and quality of life after cancer treatment, screening rates and at diagnosis.”
+“Cancer are adverse differences between certain population groups in cancer measures such as number of new cases, number of deaths, cancer-related health complications, survivorship and quality of life after cancer treatment, screening rates and at diagnosis.”

 - The difference in the rate of breast cancer among Black women compared to white women.